sjcahill/sagemaker-remote-demo/README.md

 This repository is meant to assist those interested in using VSCode Remote developement to ssh into Sagemaker Studio Notebook instances.

+This demo uses the `sagemaker ssh helper` library located at: https://github.com/aws-samples/sagemaker-ssh-helper

 It contains the [AWS CDK](https://aws.amazon.com/cdk/) code for building out the necessary infrastructure in order to use the demo.